There is no one quite as lost as the person who is mistakenly convinced that they know exactly where they are.

 I signed in at the trailhead and grabbed an extra map to go with the two in my pack.

-The Devil’s Backbone Trail runs for around a mile through quite dense pine forest, and then breaks out onto the ridge before descending into Mary Hollow.
-The ridge is narrow and the dropoff very steep making for spectacular viewing.
+The Devil’s Backbone Trail runs for around a mile through quite dense pine forest and then breaks out onto the ridge before descending into Mary Hollow.
+The ridge is narrow and the dropoff is very steep making for spectacular viewing.

 When I arrived at the ridge I realized I’d lost the map I’d picked up at the trailhead.
 I briefly considered going back for it, but, I’d no idea where I’d dropped it.
 Oh well, I had two more.